 Tenants in rent arrears can contact our Homelessness Prevention team for assistance.
 Call 0208 359 4797.

-Many organisations can support you to reduce your rent arrears.
-They may also be able to help you to talk to your landlord – if you are worried about speaking to them about your rent.
+There are many organisations that can support you to reduce your rent arrears.
+They may also be able to help you to talk to your landlord – if you are worried about speaking to them about your rent arrears.

 National charity which provides free and independent housing advice.